Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Dynamic Embedding Trajectory Distinguishes ID and OOD Samples in Mathematical Reasoning

-Due to space limits, We present the complete \textbf{Theoretical Proof in Appendix \ref{sec:full-proof}}.
-This proof can demonstrate that learning trajectories are prone to diverge between distinct samples when the output space experiences pattern collapse.
-This divergence increases the likelihood of discerning samples with varying features during reasoning tasks, as observed from the perspective of learning trajectories.
+\end{theorem} Due to space limits, we present the \textbf{Complete Proof} in Appendix \colorref{sec:full-proof}.
+This demonstrates that when pattern collapse occurs, the probability of trajectory volatility differences across samples increases.